MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ## GDPR Compliance

-As is the case with the full Office 365 suite, MyAnalytics helps support compliance with GDPR requirements.
+As is the case with the full Microsoft 365 suite, MyAnalytics helps support compliance with GDPR requirements.
 Microsoft helps data controllers meet the following obligations for MyAnalytics:

 1. **Secure and protect personal data of users**.
     All MyAnalytics data is stored in the employees’ Exchange Online mailbox.
 MyAnalytics appends computed metrics such as “Meeting hours” to the mailbox.
 Thus, MyAnalytics meets this obligation by virtue of Exchange Online also meeting the obligation: